Understanding urine tests

 What can be tested with a rapid urine test?

-- Ketone (a metabolic product, reference: negative)
+- Ketone (a metabolic product, not usually found in urine)

-- Red blood cells (erythrocytes, reference: negative)
+- Red blood cells (erythrocytes, not usually found in urine)

-- White blood cells (leukocytes, reference: negative)
+- White blood cells (leukocytes, not usually found in urine)

 What do the results tell us?